ANSYS HFSS Capabilities

 Multicarrier Modulation Support

-The ANSYS SI option is ideal for analyzing signal integrity, power integrity and EMI caused by shrinking timing and noise margins in ICs, packages, connectors and PCBs.
-The ANSYS SI option adds transient circuit analysis to HFSS, which enables you to create high-speed channel designs that include the driving circuitry as well as the channel.
+HFSS combined with the ANSYS SI option is ideal for analyzing signal integrity, power integrity and EMI issues caused by shrinking timing and noise margins in PCBs, electronic packages, connectors and other complex electronic interconnects.
+HFSS with the SI option can handle the complexity of modern interconnect design from die-to-die across ICs, packages, connectors and PCBs.
+By leveraging the HFSS advanced electromagnetic field simulation capability dynamically linked to powerful circuit and system simulation, engineers can understand the performance of high-speed electronic products long before building a prototype in hardware.
+This approach enables electronics companies to achieve a competitive advantage with faster time to market, reduced costs and improved system performance.
+The ANSYS SI option adds transient circuit analysis to HFSS.
+This enables engineers to create high-speed channel designs that include the driving circuitry as well as the channel.
 The driving circuitry can be transistor level, IBIS-based or ideal sources.
-Users can select from a variety of analysis types:
+When performing an analysis on these channels, you can select from a variety of analysis types:

 - Transient analysis